 Do you have what it takes?

-Think you’ve got what it takes to win it next year?
-Nominate yourself or a friend for our 2019 Fighter of the Year award after making waves in your community!
+Think you’ve got what it takes to win Fighter of the Year?
+Nominate yourself or a friend for our Fighter of the Year award!

 We are so grateful to Fighters like Lynae and Carmel because they are not only loyal to the cause, but they’re unafraid to make the movement famous in their community and the world.
 We’re excited and honored to award these sisters with our 2018 Fighter of the Year award, and look forward to the awareness they’ll continue to raise on behalf of this movement for real love.